 Social engineering attacks (a.k.a. phishing attacks) try to trick you or pressure you into giving them your password.
 They use tricks like emails that claim to be from your ISP, websites designed to look like your bank’s home page, even phone calls claiming to be addressing an urgent problem with your credit card.

-Conclusion on strong passwords
+Conclusion on strong passwords in 2023

 Everyone agrees that we need strong passwords, and that longer passwords are generally stronger than shorter passwords.
 Beyond that, there are many different opinions on what it takes to make a strong password, as well as many different techniques for generating them.